 Click on the button Create Profile

 Enter a name.
-Platform is Windows 10 and later.
+The platform is Windows 10 and later.
 Profile type is Endpoint Protection.
 Click on Windows Defender Application Control.
-You will get more settings at the right side.
+You will get more settings on the right side.

 Go to your Windows 10 device and try to start 7zip from the start menu.
 You get this message.

 WDAC is working and is blocking unknowing applications or Store apps.
 Only the default Windows applications and Windows store apps are trusted and will not block by WDAC.